Veterans and Coping with PTSD Overview

-There’s nothing in life that’s as unfair as a veteran who fought for his or her country to return home with post-traumatic stress disorder, or PTSD.
+There’s nothing in life that’s as unfair as a veteran who fought for his or her country to return home and coping with PTSD, or with post-traumatic stress disorder.

 PTSD can take on many forms, and ranges in severity, but any type or level is something that no one should have to deal with.
 If left untreated, PTSD can do significant damage to a veteran’s psyche, so it’s important to find healthy and effective ways to cope with the illness.